 Statistics Definitions > Weighting Factor

 A statistical weight is an amount given to increase or decrease the importance of an item.
-For example, weights are commonly given for tests and exams in class.
+Weights are commonly given for tests and exams in class.
 For example, a final exam might count for double the points (double the “weight”) of an in-class test.